 - mental health problems.

-There can also be problems if a child is playing video games in an obsessive way – that is, she feels like she has to play and is missing out on other activities and aspects of life.
+There can also be problems if children play video games in an obsessive way – that is, children feel like they have to play and are missing out on other activities and aspects of life.

 As in any social situation, bullying can happen.
 For example, if groups of children are involved in multiplayer games like Minecraft, they might deliberately harass other players or try to exclude them from games.

 Violent video games aren’t appropriate for younger children.

 Younger children struggle to tell the difference between fantasy and reality in games.
 They’re more likely to copy what they see in violent video games and use it on other children outside the game.
 Violent content can also upset younger children, who might not understand mature themes or understand the reasons for the violence in the game.

 For older children it’s more complicated.
 Experts don’t agree on whether violent video games lead to aggression in real life.

 Experts who think there’s a link between violent video games and real-life violence say that violent video games: